buildbot/buildbot/master/docs/developer/utils.rst

     Returns a decorator that debounces the underlying method.
     The underlying method must take no arguments (except ``self``).

-    For each call to the decorated method, the underlying method will be invocation at least once within *wait* seconds (plus the time the method takes to execute).
+    For each call to the decorated method, the underlying method will be invoked at least once within *wait* seconds (plus the time the method takes to execute).
     Calls are "debounced" during that time, meaning that multiple calls to the decorated method will result in a single invocation.

     .. note::